About the Bar

 Officers and Employees

 Section 1.
-The officers of the Association shall be a President, who shall not thereafter be eligible for election to that office, a President Elect, who shall not thereafter be eligible for election to that office, a Vice President, who shall not thereafter be eligible for election to that office, a Secretary, and a Treasurer, who shall be nominated and elected respectively in the manner provided in the By Laws, and the Immediate Past President.
+The officers of the Association shall be a President, a President Elect, a Vice President, a Secretary, and a Treasurer, who shall be nominated and elected respectively in the manner provided in the By Laws, and the Immediate Past President.
 Only active members of the Association shall be eligible to serve as officers.
 No person may hold more than one office at one time.
-The term of office of each officer shall be one year, with the exception of Secretary and Treasurer who shall serve for terms of three (3) years and having won a regular, full-term election, shall serve not more than two (2) consecutive terms, commencing with adjournment of the Annual Meeting of the Association next following election and ending with the adjournment of the next succeeding Annual Meeting, except that the Immediate Past President shall, without election, serve for the one year period following vacating the office of President.
+The term of office of the President, President-Elect and Vice President shall be one year, and said officer shall be eligible for election to that office a second time, for a non-consecutive term, no less than ten (10) years after completing the first term.
+The Secretary and Treasurer shall serve for terms of three (3) years and having won a regular, full-term election, shall serve not more than two (2) consecutive terms.
+The terms of officers shall commence with adjournment of the Annual Meeting of the Association next following election and end with the adjournment of the next succeeding Annual Meeting, except that the Immediate Past President shall, without election, serve for the one year period following vacating the office of President.
 The officers shall receive no compensation for their services.
 The duties of the officers shall be as prescribed in the By Laws.

 Section 2.
 If the office of President becomes vacant, the President Elect shall perform the duties of the office of President during the unexpired term without vacating the office of President Elect.
 In the event that the office of President becomes vacant at a time when the office of President Elect is also vacant, the Vice President shall perform the duties of the office of President during the unexpired term without vacating the office of Vice President.
 If any other office becomes vacant, the office shall be filled by the Board of Governors for the unexpired term.